Skip to main content

 • Detailed breakdown of removal (total, harvests, residues).

-• Detailed breakdown of volatilization (total, ammonia from fertilizers and residues).
+• Detailed breakdown of emission (total, plus sub-components for ammonia and nitrate).

 All values are rounded numbers.